 A Florida native and fifth generation Lakeland resident, Andrew Snyder is the Graphics and IT Director for Dixie Signs, Inc. As a third generation Florida Sign Contractor, Andrew specializes in the manufacturing and installation of professional custom signage throughout the state of Florida where he’s also a licensed Real Estate Agent.
 A graduate of Florida State University, Polk State College and Lakeland Senior High, Andrew has served his community in various capacities.
 In addition to serving as the current Board Chair for The Schools of McKeel Academy, Andrew also serves as the Vice Chair for the City of Lakeland Planning and Zoning Board.
 He was past Chair for the City of Lakeland Historic Preservation Board, as well as a member of the City of Lakeland Code Compliance Board and a Board Director with The Lakeland Rotary Club.
 He is a graduate of Leadership Lakeland Class 30 and a proud volunteer with youth sports.
 He and his wife Carly are the parents of two McKeel students’.

-Mr. Walker is married to Cappie D. Cooke, and they have three children; Janelle, Jaela, and Christian Phillip; and one granddaughter, Zoë.
-Two other young men are also a part of his immediate family, Tony and John Eric.
+Mr. Walker is married to Cappie D. Cooke and they have three adult children, Janelle, Jaela, and Christian Phillip, as well as two other adult children Tony Williams and John Eric Hall who are a part of the Walker family.